-The motion of an axis, like the instantaneous spin axis, of the Earth with respect to the body of the Earth is called polar motion.
-In terms of coordinates, the motion of the axis is described as (x_p, y_p) with respect to the reference pole, CIO, or IRP, of the Conventional Terrestrial Reference System.
-Figure 4.18 shows the polar motion coordinates for the CIP (see Section 4.3.2); they are functions of time (note the defined directions of x and y).
+The motion of an axis, like the instantaneous spin axis, of the Earth with respect to the body of the Earth is called polar motion, also wobble (Dehant and Mathews 2015).
+In terms of coordinates, the dynamic location of the axis is described as (x_p, y_p) with respect to the terrestrial reference pole (IRP of the International Terrestrial Reference System).
+Figure 4.18 shows the polar motion coordinates for the CIP (see Section 4.3.2); they are functions of time (note the defined directions of x_p and y_p).
 Since they are small angles, they can be viewed as Cartesian coordinates near the reference pole, varying periodically around the pole with magnitude of the order of 6 m; but they are usually given as angles in units of arcsec.